allthingschris/CodePath-for-iOS-Designers/Week 2/Carousel/README.md

 ## Notes or Challenges

 Calling other methods, but I learned how to do that! :) And starting to get more comfortable with loops.
 It's just not how my brain thinks, but eventually I get there.

+Also, the initial values for the tiles on the intro view weren't correct for my build, so I manually adjusted. ...
+I... eyeballed it. lol